ChorusOne/opus-pool-sdk/book/guide/4-mint-os-token.md

 Minting liquid staking tokens (osETH) allows users to maintain liquidity while staking their ETH.
 In this section, we will guide you through checking minting limits, assessing vault health, and building and submitting minting transactions.

+{% hint style="info" %}

+We will use the same form as we did for staking for simplicity.
+This form allows users to input the amount of ETH and submit.
+Please refer to the [Stake chapter][stake-chapter] for more details.

+{% endhint %}

 ## Checking Minting Limits

 Before minting, we need to check the maximum amount of shares that can be minted.
 This can be done using the `getMaxMintForVault` method: